Leiracamera/express_blog/README.md

      - links on blogs main page link to individual blogs at their own url (using post id)

 - TODO
-    - Edit button to edit the post
+    - Edit page needs to allow data to be updated.
+    - Create styling in CSS